anebz/resources/Causal inference/causal_inference.md

 Can we simply condition on many covariates to achieve unconfoundedness?
 No, because it violates positivity, there is a tradeoff betweeen unconfoundedness and positivity.

 **Positivity** says that for all values of covariates present in the population (anything with probability > 0), the probability of treatment is > 0 and < 1 for all values of treatment.
 0 < P(T=1|X=x) < 1.
-In the populatoin X=x, if no one is given the treatmen we cannot observe the causal effect of the treatment, because no one got it.
+In the populatoin X=x, if no one is given the treatment we cannot observe the causal effect of the treatment, because no one got it.
 And same if everyone got the treatment.

 Another perspective to positivity is **overlap**.
-If the population subsets that have received no treatmen (P(X|T=0)) and the population that have all received treatment (P(X|T=1)) have no overlap at all, there is a severe positivity violation.
+If the population subsets that have received no treatment (P(X|T=0)) and the population that have all received treatment (P(X|T=1)) have no overlap at all, there is a severe positivity violation.
 If they overlap, there is no violation among the covariates where there's overlap but in the covariates with no overlap, there is severe positivity violation.
 If they are completely overlapped, there is no positivity violation.
 This is the ideal situation for identifiability.

 There is a positivity-unconfoundedness tradeoff: the more covariates you condition on, the more likely you are to satisfy unconfoundedness.
 But the more covariates you condition on, the worse positivity gets.
 If you want to estimate ATE (= sum_x(E[Y|T=1, X] - E[Y|T=0, X])) when you have a severe positivity violation, no overlap at all, you have to extrapolate because you are missing data.
 When summing over all x in the first part, there is no one who hasn't received treatment, there is no data to use.
 And same for the second part.